-- Manage access so that only trusted and experienced users have write permissions.
+- Only give trusted and experienced users direct write access.

-Clearly, there is a fine balance between giving people enough access to do their work while limiting the damage their accidents could cause.
+Clearly, there is a trade-off between giving people enough access to do their work while limiting the damage that their accidents could cause.

 It is tempting to treat collections as scratch space for short term file storage.
 For example, you might be tempted to unpack (e.g., unzip) or decompress large files in place (on the collection) to make it easier to run applications against the data.

 When you unpack or decompress a file, it generates a new file or files.
 The file replication system does not know that these new files duplicate existing files, so it will write replicas of these new files to tape.
 Too much replication tends to cause the back-end HSM system to get back-logged, delaying genuine replication and causing performance issues for other collections.

 - Stage your files into /30days or /90days or your job's $TMPDIR, and unpack archives there.

 - Applications should read / write / update files in the above file systems.

 - Write files back to your collection at the end of your job; i.e. after your applications have finished.

 - Please understand what your application is doing.

 It is sometimes tempting to organise your data as lots of small files.
 It may simplify application programs or scripting, but this comes at a significant cost.